Josh Hoffpauir – Head Coach

 During his playing career, Hoffpauir played collegiately for Northwestern State (La.) his first three seasons before transferring to Southern Miss.
 He started his professional baseball career in the Oakland A’s organization in 2000 and was named the Arizona A’s Most Valuable Player.
 During his professional baseball career he had stints with the Oakland A’s, Baltimore Orioles, Seattle Mariners, and Texas Rangers organizations.

 Hoffpauir is a 2001 graduate of the University of Southern Mississippi where he earned a master’s degree in coaching and sports administration.
-Hoffpauir, and his wife, Khara, have two children Zach and Zoey.
+He and his wife, Khara, have two children Zach and Zoey.

 Kyle Lindsey – Assistant Coach

 Lindsey received his Bachelor and Master of Science from the University of Southern Mississippi.
-He is engaged to Taylor Thompson of Purvis.
+He and his wife, Taylor, reside in Poplarville.

 Jeff Long – Assistant Coach